tlswg/tls13-spec/draft-ietf-tls-tls13.md

 to do a fresh handshake and establish a new session key with an (EC)DHE exchange.

-The reader should refer to the following references for analysis of the TLS record layer. \[TODO]
+The reader should refer to {{RECORD}} for analysis of the TLS record layer.

 # Working Group Information